shaardie/traces-test-image/README.md

-# Metrics Test Image
+# Traces Test Image

-This is a small container image to test [Prometheus](https://prometheus.io/) Metrics related stuff.
+This is a small container image to test traces related stuff.

-You can find the built image on [DockerHub](https://hub.docker.com/r/shaardie/metrics-test-image).
+You can find the built image on [DockerHub](https://hub.docker.com/r/shaardie/traces-test-image).